 Anzac Station will also play a key role in supporting the project's construction activities south of the Yarra River.

-Tunnel boring machines (TBMs) will be launched from Anzac Station towards the new underground station at the southern end of Swanston Street and the eastern tunnel entrance in South Yarra.
+Tunnel boring machines (TBMs) will be launched from Anzac Station towards the eastern tunnel entrance in South Yarra, they will be retrieved and taken back to Domain, before being re-launched and tunnelling towards the new underground station at the southern end of Swanston Street.

 Key construction activities for Anzac Station include:

 - Relocation of underground services such as water, sewerage, gas, power and telecommunications.

 - Establishment of the tunnelling support site at Edmund Herring Oval.

 - Reconfiguration of St Kilda Road to allow traffic, trams and cyclists to keep flowing around the construction site.

 - TBM launch and support site.